MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

   <img src="https://globalvoices.org/wp-content/uploads/2023/09/Screenshot-2023-09-02-12.44.12-PM-1200x675.png" alt="Chinese Standard Map 2023" style="width:50%; max-width:900px; display:block; margin:auto;">
 </a>

-<p>Official English-language information by the Chinese government on this map including a larger Chinese-language screenshot is shared <a href="https://www.chinadaily.com.cn/a/202308/28/WS64ec91c2a31035260b81ea5b.html" target="_blank">here</a>, but the screenshot provided is not zoomable and too small to read.</p>
+<p>Official English-language information by the Chinese government on this map, including a Chinese-language screenshot, is shared <a href="https://www.chinadaily.com.cn/a/202308/28/WS64ec91c2a31035260b81ea5b.html" target="_blank">here</a>, but the screenshot provided is not zoomable and too small to read.</p>

 <h3>Questions for discussion:</h3>
 <ul>